Bhaskar-git-oss/Redmi-9-Activ-Root/README.md

 - Or extract it yourself from the official **Fastboot ROM**:
   [MIUI V12.0.18.0 Fastboot ROM](https://xmfirmwareupdater.com/miui/cattail/stable/V12.0.18.0.QCTINXM/) (~2.6 GB)
   Extract the archive multiple times until you get `boot.img`.
+- Or you can download already patched and extracted boot.img from the releases section.
 ---

 ## 🧙‍♂️ Step 3 – Patching `boot.img` for Root